jkphl/material.is/README.md

 # [Material 2017](https://web.material.is)
 ## A conference exploring the concept of the Web as a material

-> August ??th, 2017 — Reykjavík, Iceland
+> August 17th, 2017 — Reykjavík, Iceland

 [![Material 2016 Kickstarter](public/2016/img/poster.jpg)](https://www.kickstarter.com/projects/material16/material-conference-2016)